wingify/vwo-android/README.md

 ## Listening to User becoming part of campaign

 You can register a Broadcast Receiver with intent filter ```VWO.NOTIFY_USER_TRACKING_STARTED``` for listening to the event of user becoming part of a campaign.

-Below is the code snippet.
+Below is the code snippet:

 ```java
 import android.support.v7.app.AppCompatActivity;